aniasobo/portfolio/challenges/makersbnb.md

 ## Project setup

-- [ ] One member in your group, create a GitHub repo for your Makersbnb project.
+- [x] One member in your group, create a GitHub repo for your Makersbnb project.
-- [ ] Add the other members of your group as collaborators.
+- [x] Add the other members of your group as collaborators.
+- [ ] Person who adds pull request merges after feedback from team

+## TECH STACK:

+- Sinatra app
+- PostGres db
+- JS interface
+- CSS styles
+- hosted on Heroku

 ### Add a README that has: